brandonmcconnell/tailwindcss-js-context/README.md

 I hope you find `tailwindcss-js` a valuable addition to your projects.
 If you have any issues or suggestions, don't hesitate to open an issue or pull request.

 If you liked this, you might also like my other Tailwind CSS plugins:
+* [tailwindcss-multi](https://github.com/brandonmcconnell/tailwindcss-multi): Group utilities together by variant
 * [tailwindcss-signals](https://github.com/brandonmcconnell/tailwindcss-signals): Declarative API for applying styles based on parent or ancestor state
+* [tailwindcss-mixins](https://github.com/brandonmcconnell/tailwindcss-mixins): Declarative API for building reusable & aliased sets of utilities inline
 * [tailwindcss-selector-patterns](https://github.com/brandonmcconnell/tailwindcss-selector-patterns): Dynamic CSS selector patterns
-* [tailwindcss-multi](https://github.com/brandonmcconnell/tailwindcss-multi): Group utilities together by variant
 * [tailwindcss-directional-shadows](https://github.com/brandonmcconnell/tailwindcss-directional-shadows): Supercharge your shadow utilities with added directional support (includes directional `shadow-border` utilities too ✨)
 * [tailwindcss-default-shades](https://github.com/brandonmcconnell/tailwindcss-default-shades): Default shades for simpler color utility classes
 * [tailwind-lerp-colors](https://github.com/brandonmcconnell/tailwind-lerp-colors): Expand your color horizons and take the fuss out of generating new—or expanding existing—color palettes